theleagueof/fontship/README.md

 Fontship can be used in any of four different ways:

-1. Directly on a local system that has all the required dependencies and fontship has been installed.
+1. Remotely via a CI runner.
 2. On a local system via a Docker image for low hastle setup.
-3. Remotely via a CI runner.
+3. On a local system that has all the required dependencies and fontship directly installed.
-4. By including fontship’s rules into your project’s Makefile.
+4. By including Fontship’s rules into your project’s Makefile.

-### Local Setup

-If you use Arch Linux, you can install [this AUR package](https://aur.archlinux.org/packages/fontship) (prebuilt in [this repostiory](https://wiki.archlinux.org/index.php/Unofficial_user_repositories#alerque)).

-Otherwise to install and use locally from source, you’ll need some dependencies:

-* Git,
-* GNU core utilities plus `bsdtar`, `entr`, `zsh`,
-* GNU `make` (4.2+) with corresponding autoconf tools,
-* Python 3 plus assorted modules, see *requirements.txt* file.

-Install the software to your computer.
-Either clone this repository and run `./bootstrap.sh` or [download and extract the latest release](https://github.com/theleagueof/fontship/releases), then run:

-    $ ./configure
-    $ make
-    $ sudo make install

-### Docker Setup

-Docker images are available from Docker Hub or you can build them yourself.

-Add an alias:

-    $ alias fontship='docker run -it --volume "$(pwd):/data" --user "$(id -u):$(id -g)" theleagueof/fontship:latest'

-You may substitute *latest*, which will always be the most recently released tagged version, with *master* to use the freshest unreleased build, with a tag name to explicitly use a specific version, or with *HEAD* to use an image build locally.

-To build a docker image locally, you’ll want to clone this repository and run `./bootstrap.sh` or download and extract a tarball, then run:

-    $ ./configure
-    $ make docker

 ### CI Setup

+Build your fonts without installing or running anything!
+Just push your sources to a repmote Git repository and let Fontship do the rest.

-For use in as o Github Action, add a configuration file to your repository such as `.github/workflow/fontship.yml`:
+For use with Github Actions, add a configuration file to your repository such as `.github/workflow/fontship.yml`:

 ```yaml
 on: [push, pull_request]